LACMA

 Curatorial Notes

-The sober exterior of this cabinet opens to reveal an exuberant writing desk inlaid with contrasting tropical woods and opalescent freshwater shells.
-Among the details that enliven the work are reclining figures of Indigenous chieftains, one wearing a lip ornament (a symbol of strength and virility); elements traditionally associated with the Spanish world (bulls, horses, and angels); and birds, flowers, and stylized geometric motifs.
-The amphibious creatures may have had some significance in Guaraní cosmology, while the shell speech scrolls could allude to the concept of song that was essential for the Guaraní to transmit memories of their past.
-The shells are intricately embellished with additional motifs and pictographs that might also hold special meaning.
+This cabinet was likely produced by Indigenous Guaraní artists in one of the Franciscan missions established in Paraguay in the sixteenth century.
+The sober exterior, decorated with large carved crosses, opens to reveal an exuberant Spanish-style writing desk inlaid with tropical woods and freshwater shells.
+Enlivening the design are reclining figures of Indigenous chieftains, one wearing a lip ornament (a symbol of virility); elements associated with the Spanish world (bulls, lions, horses, and angels); and birds, flowers, and stylized geometric motifs.
+The amphibious creatures (second row from top) may relate to Guaraní cosmology, while the shell speech scrolls could allude to the concept of song that was essential for the Guaraní to transmit memories of their past.
 The work demonstrates a remarkable degree of Indigenous agency and the persistence of Guaraní traditions within the Spanish colonial system.

 Provenance